Thom Latimer: Strictly Business; championship reigns (2019–2023)

+NWA Worlds Heavyweight Champion (2024–2025)

+On March 2, 2024 at Hard Times, Latimer won the vacant NWA National Championship after defeating Blake "Bulletproof" Troop, Paul Burchill and Cyon in a four-way match.
+Latimer vacated the NWA National Championship to challenge for the NWA World's Heavyweight Championship at NWA 76th Anniversary Show.
+On August 31 at NWA 76th Anniversary Show, Latimer defeated EC3 to win the NWA World's Heavyweight Championship for the first time in his career.
+At Hard Times V, Latimer successfully defended the NWA World's Heavyweight Championship against Carson Bartholomew Drake.
+As he was celebrating, the lights went out; when they came back on, he was confronted by Rhino.
+At Crockett Cup on May 19, 2025, Latimer defeated both Rhino and Colby Corino to retain the title.
+On August 16, 2025 at NWA 77th Anniversary Show, Latimer lost the NWA Worlds Heavyweight Championship to "Thrillbilly" Silas Mason.

 Personal life

 He was married to fellow professional wrestler Ashley Fliehr, who performs in WWE as Charlotte Flair.
 On 30 August 2015, Latimer was arrested in Gulfport, Florida and charged with two felony counts of domestic battery by strangulation and false imprisonment.
 The incident did not involve Fliehr, but did involve a woman being reported as Latimer's girlfriend.
 Latimer was released from jail on 1 September 2015, after posting a $5,000 bond.
 On 19 October 2015, all charges against Latimer were dropped.
-On 29 October 2015, Latimer and Fliehr officially finalized their divorce.
-He is currently married to fellow professional wrestler Kamille.
+On 29 October 2015, Latimer and Flair officially finalized their divorce.
+On 21 May 2022, he is married to fellow professional wrestler Kamille.